Charting Your Mental Health

 Daily Functioning: Struggle at work, not motivated to complete housework or other responsibilities

 Other: Angry that I am still alive, angry at myself and others, little to no appetite, nauseous, attempting to behave normally, but internally there is a storm brewing.
+Head is spinning uncontrollably and lacking the ability to get it back under control.
+Feeling like a puppet for the enemy.

 On a 9 day-

-Depression: Very high to extreme
+Depression: Very high to extreme, but felt as peaceful (illusion)

-Prepping for SI: Little to no prep because the time has come whether ready or not
+Prepping for SI: Little to no prep because the time has come, whether ready or not

 Alcohol: Consumption can vary; used to slow the process or make it easier to complete